 The [U.S.] Congress provided funds to carry out [assistant U.S. postmaster Selah R.] Hobbie’s proposals.
 By 1855 the Post Office had set up some fifty distribution units manned by salaried middle managers and had carefully defined the detailed procedures and controls needed to coordinate the flow throughout the country.
 At the same time, the railroads increased their use of the specialized mail car.
 As in the case of comparable arrangements devised by the railroad to coordinate the flow of freight, these procedures took time to carry out.
 By the 1870s, however, they had been perfected.
 By then, American postal service was the largest and among the most efficient in the world.

 Two contemporary examples of government-run organisations that are noted for excellence in their respective fields are NASA, the U.S. agency that has achieved many notable advances in the field of space exploration, and the BBC, which has a global reputation for broadcasting excellence.
 To deny their widely-recognized excellence is merely to spout the sort of free-market propagandistic nonsense that free-market fanatics often spout.
 In these and other cases of well-run government organisations, it is the example set by those who work for them – their diligence, integrity, competence, knowledge, passion, industriousness, and high standards – that determine the behaviour of the majority of their employees.
 What matters most in assessing a company, organization, or institution, regardless of whether it operates in the public or private sector, is to consider the models of behaviour that are practised by the people who work for it.
-And clearly there can exist good models of behaviour in government-run institutions, just as there can exist bad models of behaviour in the private sector.
+And clearly there can exist good models of behaviour in government-run institutions, just as there can exist bad models of behaviour in a particular private-sector company, or more generally in the private sector, such as the financial sector in some countries in recent decades.
 It is certainly not true that the models of behaviour that exist in the private sector are always or necessarily better than those that exist in government institutions.

 The dogma of free-market capitalism will one day be recognized for what it is, when it will be relegated to the rubbish heap of grandiose human failures, as just another of the many mistaken theories, religions, schemes, plans, doctrines, utopias, and visions that have seduced, misled, befuddled, harmed, plagued, confused, and deceived that part of humanity that believed in them, along with their many unfortunate victims.
 The only question is, how much more harm will this false doctrine cause before this day of enlightenment finally arrives?